T.K. Sabapathy

-Thiagarajan Kanaga Sabapathy (born 1938), better known as T.K.
-Sabapathy, is a Singaporean art historian, curator, and critic.
+Thiagarajan Kanaga Sabapathy (born 1938), better known as T. K. Sabapathy, is a Singaporean art historian, curator, and critic.
 Sabapathy has written, researched, documented, and supported contemporary visual art in Singapore and Malaysia for four decades.
 He has held positions at the National University of Singapore, Nanyang Technological Institution, and National Institute of Education as a lecturer of art history.
 Sabapathy further established and headed pioneering art research facilities in Singapore, such as the Contemporary Asian Art Centre (2001–2004) and subsequently, Asia Contemporary (2015–).

 Sabapathy has written a large number of articles, books, catalogues, and artist monographs, making significant contributions to the study of art in Southeast Asia, also providing support to curatorial work at art institutions and major exhibitions.

-Education and personal life
+Education and early life

 Sabapathy was born in 1938 in Singapore.
 Then, the arts scene in British Malaya was still nascent, with the visual arts receiving little interest or investment from colonial rulers.
-Visual art would predominantly be pushed forward by local and migrant artists whose art practices drew upon Western watercolor and oil painting, as well as Chinese ink traditions, while art education in Singapore then and in the following decades was predominantly confined to studio-based studies.
+Visual art was predominantly advanced by local and migrant artists whose art practices drew upon Western watercolor and oil painting, as well as Chinese ink traditions, while art education in Singapore then and in the following decades was predominantly confined to studio-based studies.

 Sabapathy is an alumnus of the Raffles Institution, where he was also a sports champion.
 After graduating, he enrolled in the Singapore-based University of Malaya in 1958 with history as his major.
 With a curiosity in art, Sabapathy took up an elective two-year undergraduate programme on the history of art, which the Faculty of Arts had only recently begun offering in the 1950s.
-From 1958 to 1960, Sabapathy would study art history from the British art historian, Michael Sullivan, an Asian art scholar and the curator of the first University of Malaya Art Museum who was committed to forming a representative collection of Malayan art.
-Though Sullivan would leave the university and Singapore in 1960, Sabapathy would be greatly inspired by Sullivan's cause, and the two would remain in touch.
+From 1958 to 1960, Sabapathy studied art history from the British art historian, Michael Sullivan, an Asian art scholar and the curator of the first University of Malaya Art Museum who was committed to forming a representative collection of Malayan art.
+Though Sullivan left the university and Singapore in 1960, Sabapathy was greatly inspired by Sullivan's cause, and the two would remain in touch.
 In August 1962, with encouragement from Sullivan and K.G.
 Tregonning, Sabapathy's professor in history, he moved to San Francisco, California, enrolling in graduate studies in the history of art at the University of California, Berkeley.
-From 1962 to 1965, Sabapathy would study European and Asian art, the closest he could get to the study of Southeast Asian art.
+From 1962 to 1965, Sabapathy studied European and Asian art, the closest he could get to the study of Southeast Asian art.

 After graduating in 1965, Sabapathy left California for London.
 There, he studied Southeast Asian Art as a research fellow at the School of Oriental and African Studies (SOAS), University of London, from 1966 to 1969.